 Whether to avoid government surveillance, torrent files, or just unblock Netflix shows only available in other countries, in Germany VPNs have become quite popular.
 This article will discuss why people in Germany ought to use VPNs, and we’ll recommend the best VPNs in Germany to choose from.

 Although many VPN providers are up to the task, not all of them offer a comparable service.
-To be recognized as a best VPN for Germany, providers need to meet most, if not all, of the following criteria:
+To be recognized as one of the best VPNs for Germany, providers need to meet most, if not all, of the following criteria:

 - No usage logs